 Clostridioides difficile (C. difficile), methicillin-resistant Staphylococcus aureus (MRSA) and Escherichia coli (E. coli) are bacterial infections that commonly occur as a direct result of healthcare interventions (such as medical or surgical treatment), or from being in contact with a healthcare setting.
-They are the most well known healthcare-associated infections (HCAIs).
+They are the most well-known healthcare-associated infections (HCAIs).
 HCAIs pose a serious risk to patients, staff and visitors, can incur high costs for the NHS, and can cause significant morbidity to those infected.
+The emergence of new infections also poses a risk to patients and staff, as highlighted by the transmission of Covid-19 in health and care settings during the pandemic.
 As a result, infection prevention and control is a key priority for the NHS.